 John Simkins (Administrator)

-John, a former Trustee, is an Italian speaker and frequent visitor to Italy.
-He is the son of Anthony Simkins, a PoW at Sulmona, Montalbo and Fontanellato, and in Germany.
-John handles communications and the website.
+John, a former trustee, is an Italian speaker and frequent visitor to Italy.
+A retired journalist, he is the son of Anthony Simkins, a PoW at Sulmona, Montalbo and Fontanellato, and in Germany.
+John handles communications and the website, and student selection.
+He is the translator of L’Orizzonte del Campo by Marco Minardi, published by the Trust in 2020 as Bugle Call to Freedom, the story of the mass escape from Fontanellato camp in 1943.

 The niece of a Fontanellato PoW, Anne is a lawyer and divides her time between homes in Oxford and the Marche.
 She researches PoW history and was guest speaker at the annual luncheon in 2014.

-Organiser of annual MSMT/Fontanellato luncheons and daughter of Major Ian English, a PoW at Fontanellato who was the author of Home by Christmas?
+Organiser of annual MSMT/Fontanellato luncheons and daughter of Major Ian English, a PoW at Fontanellato who was the editor of Home by Christmas? published in 1997 and reissued in 2017 by the English family.
+Christine is in charge of the Trust’s physical and digital archive.

 Ian Laing, CBE